 If you’re one of them buyers who needs a mattress that is made completely from natural products, as healthy as they come, then a certified natural latex mattress would be the way to go for you.
 However, with regard to other aspects, such as feel, longevity and performance, all three of the latex types have similar results.
 Natural Latex mattresses are generally more expensive.

-Talalay latex: Talay latex involves the use of raw liquid latex mixed with additives and curing agents and beaten and wipped into a frothy mixture before injecting into a latex mold.After this, any trapped air is extractedvia vaccum and the foamed liquid is layered throughout the mold to produce an open celled structure that is consistent.
-Finally, in order to lock the cell structure and prevent any settling, the latex is flash frozen and Co2 is introduced the vulcanize and cure the latex.
+Talay latex involves the use of raw liquid latex mixed with additives and curing agents and beaten and whipped into a frothy mixture before injecting into a latex mold.After this, any trapped air is extracted via a vaccum and the foamed liquid is layered throughout the mold to produce an open-celled structure that is consistent.
+Finally, to lock the cell structure and prevent any settling, the latex is flash frozen and Co2 is introduced the vulcanize and cure the latex.

 This brought to the market a wider range of options, making it widely popular and immediately became an important component in many mattresses.
 Memory foam has incredible properties of providing deep compression support, body contouring effects and excellent pressure relief.

-There are many kinds of memory foam that are used in the top layers of polyfoam (more rigid, less viscoelastic), but an important property that must be embedded within it; viscoelasticity.
+There are many kinds of memory foam that are used in the top layers of polyfoam (more rigid, less viscoelastic).
+An important property that it must contain is 'viscoelasticity'.
 This property is of high importance, especially in the top layers, so as to promote efficient airflow and exchange of gases.

-This is definitely a most valuable attribute in some ways, and the contouring effect is why many customers even choose memory foams to begin with.
-Its additional property of being viscoelastic helps provide the right amount of contour along the natural curvature of your body.
-This further leads to the avoidance of unnecessary pressure points and an overall good amount of support to the body.
-In a way, it lulls and cradles the sleeper in a unique way that other innerspring or latex mattress cannot.
+This slower response is a valuable attribute in some ways, and the contouring effect is why many customers even choose memory foams to begin with.
+Its additional property of being viscoelastic help's provide the right amount of contour along the natural curvature of your body.
+This further leads to the avoidance of unnecessary pressure points and provides optimal support to the body.
+To put it simply, it lulls and cradles the sleeper in a unique way that other innerspring or latex mattress cannot.

 Additionally, having more than 3” of thickness extends a smooth transition into the support layers, without creating an awkward fall into it.
 If the composition of the comfort layer is less than 4” in thickness, heavier sleepers could likely experience to dip into the support layers, encountering the “support wall” at the bottom layer which is relatively hard.